 The errors below will result in a temporary stop of automatic item updates:Insufficient match of structured data and product data

 We require a minimum match level between the product data you submit to Google and both the schema.org structured data markup on your landing pages and the information available to the advanced data extractors.
 If this data differs too often, we stop updating items automatically until the match level has reached the required minimum.
-To improve the match rate we recommend you provide more frequent updates of your Shopping ads product data.
+To improve the match rate we recommend you provide more frequent updates of your product data in Merchant Center.

 Note: We often see price mismatches due to sales prices.
 When a product is available at a discounted price this needs to be reflected in the structured data and in your product data.
 Another common source of mismatches are price ranges and variants.
 If there are multiple variants shown on the landing page, you can use the

 gtin attribute to specify which variant a price corresponds to.